maplemavin/docs/theming.md

     accepted values are {ContentType-Audio}, {ContentType-Blog}, {ContentType-Events}, {ContentType-Photos}, {ContentType-Statuses}, {ContentType-Videos}, {ContentType-Store}

     defaults to whatever the current item is in the Theming Engine

+## Linking
+There are a few tools available to linking to various parts within your site and outside of your site.
+For general site navigation it is recommended to use `{module:Navigation}`.

+### {Link}
+A variable that allows for linking to various functionality, pages on your hosted site, and pages on StageBloc (i.e. `{Link to="page"}`)

+`to`

+    where you want to link to

+    available options include:
+        TOS - StageBloc's Terms of Service
+        PrivacyPolicy - StageBloc's privacy policy
+        Contact - StageBloc's contact page
+        StageBloc - Our homepage
+        ForgotPassword - StageBloc's forgot password page
+        Signup - StageBloc's sign up page
+        ConnectTwitter - A link that will OAuth connect a user's Twitter to StageBloc ConnectFacebook - A link that will OAuth connect a user's Facebook to StageBloc ConnectInstagram - A link that will OAuth connect a user's Instagram to StageBloc DisconnectTwitter
+        DisconnectFacebook
+        DisconnectInstagram
+        CurrentPage - A link to the current page the user is on

+### {RedirectTo}
+A variable that can be used for redirecting a page to server else server side

+`url`

+    the URL to redirect to

 ## About
 ### page:About